disclaimer

 The Difference Between Sealing and Expunging Criminal Records

-Sealing and expungement are different terms and accomplish different objectives regarding criminal records in North Dakota.
+Sealing and expungement are different terms and accomplish other objectives regarding criminal records in North Dakota.
 Per Chapter 12–60.1 of the North Dakota Century Code, to seal a criminal record means to render the information in the record inaccessible to the public.
 Consequently, the general public, private entities, and most government agencies cannot view or obtain sealed court records without a court order.
 On the other hand, expungement is the deletion or permanent destruction of the information in a criminal record.
 In this case, no entity (public or private) may access the record.

 Eligibility Requirements to Seal a Criminal Record in North Dakota.